rusini/life10-benchmarks/README.md

   * and my own programming language called [MANOOL](https://manool.org) &mdash; [life.mnl](life.mnl)

 The program simply displays an initial configuration and then the configuration after _G_ generations and exits.
-The grid (board) dimensions are given by parameters _N_ and _M_ and the initial configuration is hard-coded but can be modified at your will.
+The grid (board) dimensions are given by parameters _N_ and _M_, and the initial configuration is hard-coded but can be modified at your will.
 The universe is wrapped.

 The MANOOL version has an additional parameter, _AllocOpt_, which determines whether the code is explicitly memory allocation-aware or completely relies on copy-on-write aspects of the language semantics.